TristanR99/nodejs/Assignment2/README.md

 ### 3. **In the same app, handle two requests to the "/" and "/users" routes.
 Each route has its own function and will return some text as a response**

+* By default, Step 3 is set to run on execution.
+To run step 2, delete the comments *